How does a reverse mortgage work?

 Proprietary reverse mortgages

-Unlike HECM loans, proprietary reverse mortgages — also referred to as jumbo reverses — are not backed by the FHA.
+Unlike HECM loans, proprietary reverse mortgages — also referred to as jumbo reverses — are not insured by the FHA.
 While that may seem like a negative, it also means proprietary reverse mortgages are not beholden to the maximum limits imposed on HECM loans.
 As such, these types of reverse mortgages make the most sense for people who want to trade off of their high-value homes to get the largest payout possible.

 Clearing up common misconceptions about reverse mortgages